UBC A Cappella Auditions!

 Each term we have retreats for each of our choirs.
-Retreats consist of the individual choirs going away for an evening, rehearsing music, and spending time with one another.
+Retreats consist of the individual groups going away for an evening, rehearsing music, and spending time with one another.
 We find they are the best bonding opportunities members get in our club.
-As they are such a success, we are making first term retreats mandatory this year.
-They will be held on October 1st weekend for one night.
-If you are accepted into our club you are expected to attend.
-This is mandatory because we believe it will not only be an amazing opportunity for you to get to know other in our club, but it will result in your choir making better music through being better friends.
+If you are accepted into our club you are strongly encouraged to attend your group’s retreats.

 Q: What does Concert Weekend look like for members?

 Our semester-end concerts are some of the most exciting events of the year for UBC A Cappella.
-If you haven’t already, we highly encourage you to check out our youtube page where you can see videos from our previous concerts.
+If you haven’t already, we invite you to check out our YouTube channel where you can see videos from our previous concerts.
 As far as time commitment for members on concert weekend, you can expect the following:

 - Up to 3 hours of additional rehearsal time in the 2 weeks leading up to the concert